faenrandir/a_careful_examination/documents/my_beliefs/major_sources_of_beliefs.md

+---
-# Major sources of beliefs, light and knowledge
+title: "Major sources of beliefs, light and knowledge"
+permalink: /sources-of-beliefs-light-knowledge/
+doctype: snippet
+layout: page
+---

 I find spiritual insight and inspiration in the following (even though I also tend to disagree with aspects of each):